RJayalakshmi/adminPortal/readme.md

 ## Installation
 STEP 1: Find "db_dump.sql" file and import the db.

-STEP 2: Update your DB credentials(host, DB username, DB password, DB name) on "public_html/config.php" STEP 3: Upload the files into your localhost and open the path in browser LOCALHOST_PATH_TILL_ROOT_FOLDER/public_html STEP 4: You can now see login page of admin portal.
+STEP 2: Update your DB credentials(host, DB username, DB password, DB name) on "public_html/config.php".

+STEP 3: Upload the files into your localhost and open the path in browser LOCALHOST_PATH_TILL_ROOT_FOLDER/public_html.

+STEP 4: You can now see login page of admin portal.
 Give the mentioned credentials(user@gmail.com/Test1234) and click on login button.

-STEP 5: Upon successful login, you are redirected to clients dashboard. where you can add new client by clicking on "Add New Client"
+STEP 5: Upon successful login, you are redirected to clients dashboard. where you can add new client by clicking on "Add New Client".

 STEP 6: To test the TASK 3, open client dashboard in another tab and add/update/delete client and that will be notified on old client dashboard page.

 let me know if you have any questions.